-CCSP in 2021 continued to evaluate potential issues with remediating the site, potential solutions, and additional work needed to advance remedial planning.
-CCSP has initiated a detailed site investigation, background assessments, a drinking water standards applicability study and a risk communication plan.
-These will inform a detailed Human Health and Ecological Risk Assessment which, in turn, will inform remedial options and solutions and communication regarding awareness about the contamination at the site and potential associated risks.
+CCSP has initiated a detailed site investigation, background assessments, and a drinking water standards applicability study.
+These will inform a detailed human health and ecological risk assessment which, in turn, will inform remedial options and solutions.
+SLR Consulting Ltd. is also currently working on a risk communication plan to increase awareness about the contamination at the site and potential associated risks.